The College Library Director Mentoring Program Board includes:

 Martha Rinn is an Associate Professor and University Librarian at Texas Lutheran University in Seguin, Texas, where she holds the Luther W. and Ruth E. Sappenfield Chair in Library Science.
 She has participated in the College Library Directors’ Mentor Program and the TALL Texans Leadership Institute.
 She received her MLIS from The University of Texas.

-Joan Ruelle, 2003-04 CLDMP cohort, has served as Dean & University Librarian at Elon University since 2012.
+Joan Ruelle, 2003-04 CLDMP cohort, has served as Dean of the Carol Grotnes Belk Library at Elon University since 2012.
 She was the University Librarian at Hollins University (2003-2012) which received the ACRL Excellence in Academic Libraries Award in 2009.
 Prior to that, she held multiple positions at the University of Virginia.
 Joan is a graduate of the University of Iowa (MLIS), Mankato State University (MA), and the University of North Dakota (BA).

 BethAnn Zambella, 2005-2006 cohort, has been Director of Libraries at Denison University since 2013.
 She has also been a library director at Elizabethtown College, and a librarian at Wellesley College, Harvard College, Rutgers University, Fairleigh Dickinson University and Barnard College.
 Her curiosity compels her to look at challenges that cut across traditional organizational boundaries.
 She is always broadening her interests and vision, and is currently intrigued by the way we construct mental models as we learn and by the use of open educational resources.